tlowerison/scoped-futures/README.md

 # scoped-futures

-A utility crate for imposing upper bounds on future lifetimes.
+A utility crate for imposing upper bounds on Future lifetimes.